MR-D05/FileConsumer/README.md

     </dependencies>
 </project>
 ```
+After doing so, you can right-click your project in the Package Explorer, hover over "Maven", and select "Download Sources".

 ### Experience

 I ended up using a non-transient SQLite database so that I could reference the table as I was unsure whether it was possible to do so using an in-memory database.
 There was some back and forth troubleshooting the database connection, and in the end I used prepared statements to feed that data.
 I got a bit tripped up on one of the caveats of the project: "Elements with commas will be double quoted."
 My solution, which came after a bit of trouble, was to update the initial regex I used: splitting the lines on simply a comma, which was insufficient.
 I settled on an updated regex that split lines on a comma that is followed by an even number of double quotes.
 To described what I did for the rest of the program: I used BufferedReader to iterate over the file and PrintWriter to write to a log file the bad entries.